Mercy-nenoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that display 10 newest files in the directory
+Script that takes a list of words